tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

   ...
 ```

 This means that any authenticated Github user can use the Utterances API to create issues anywhere the bot is allowed.
-A single account could be used for a DoS'ing the application, simply by consuming the bots rate limit with create issue requests.
+A single account could be used by a malicious actor to cause all incoming requests to the application fail, simply by consuming the bots rate-limit for issue creation.

 ## Proof of concept